 The Share As Web Layer pane appears.

-- If you are sharing to Portal for ArcGIS 10.4 or later, select Copy all data.
+- If you are sharing to ArcGIS Enterprise, select Copy all data.

 - For Layer Type, click Vector Tile.